-Long-term thinking is key for this fund, with managers Hugh Yarrow and Ben Peters beli with short-term factors and thus overlooks key fundamentals.
-They only buy the highest are able to grow their dividends and create compound growth over a very long period.
-T have difficult-to-replicate business models, strong positioning in their markets and low be never invest in highly capital-intensive areas such as mining or oil and gas.
-As such, the in down markets.
-While not the highest yielding fund, its compounding approach has all growing payout level from a very concentrated portfolio.
+Long-term thinking is key for this fund, with managers Hugh Yarrow and Ben Peters believing the market obsesses with short-term factors and thus overlooks key fundamentals.
+They only buy the highest quality businesses that are able to grow their dividends and create compound growth over a very long period.
+Their stocks will typically have difficult-to-replicate business models, strong positioning in their markets and low borrowings.
+They will never invest in highly capital-intensive areas such as mining or oil and gas.
+As such, the fund often performs well in down markets.
+While not the highest yielding fund, its compounding approach has allowed a consistent and growing payout level from a very concentrated portfolio.